Well, let’s start from the beginning. At the end of this road bike buying guide, you will already know, how to choose the best road bike.

 Let’s cover the main types of road bikes.

 ⇒ Recreational or Fitness bikes – The most comfortable road bike type.
 They are the road bikes that are most similar to hybrid bikes.
 These are suitable for commuting around cities.

-⇒ Race bikes – feature a lower riding position and are meant for racing and performance oriented training.
+⇒ Race bikes – feature a lower riding position and are meant for racing and performance-oriented training.
 They aren’t suitable for long comfortable rides or commuting around the city.

 ⇒ Aero bikes – are designed to be as aerodynamic as possible.
-If you plan to take part in races, then you should look into something aero dynamic.
+If you plan to take part in races, then you should look into something aerodynamic.

-⇒ Time-Trial (TT) / Triathlon –features an aerodynamic frame, and lower riding position –optimized for speed!
+⇒ Time-Trial (TT) / Triathlon –features an aerodynamic frame and lower riding position –optimized for speed!

-⇒ Gravel or adventure bikes – are excellent for longer rides both on and off road.
+⇒ Gravel or adventure bikes – are excellent for longer rides both on and off-road.
 The frame geometry is slightly different thanks to a higher bottom bracket and wider tires.

 ⇒ Cyclo-cross (CX) bikes – are somewhere between hybrid and road bikes, meant for aggressive riding on off-road trails.
 The geometry features the best aspects from road bikes.

 Too many people purchase bikes with only the price in mind.
 We, however, believe that’s not the way to do it.

 - Occasional riders – From $300.
-If you use your bike for just commuting twice a week, then you can get a road bike around $300.
+If you use your cheap road bike for just commuting twice a week, then you can get a road bike around $300.
 Just keep an eye out for reliable brands.

 - Trainers – $1,000 – $2,500.
 These road bikes have typically mid- to high-level components which are more expensive but last longer and offer much better performance.
-Bike frames in this range are made from lightweight aluminum or in the higher end, carbon.
+Bike frames in this range are made from lightweight aluminum or in the higher end – carbon.

 Buying too cheap of a road bike can cost you a fortune when trying to fix and maintain it, and possibly ride poorly.

 Components are one of the biggest deciding factors for both the performance and price of a road bike.

-Lower quality components are cheaper, heavier, and usually don’t last as long as the higher end ones.
-Higher level components save you some weight, work much better, and hold up well to a lot of abuse.
+Lower quality components are cheaper, heavier, and usually, don’t last as long as the higher end ones.
+Higher-level components save you some weight, work much better, and hold up well to a lot of abuse.

 Here we wrote what you need to know about three different groupsets:

-Hierarchy of SRAM and Shimano and Campagnolo
+Hierarchy of SRAM, Shimano and Campagnolo

 This is an updated list and you can see the freshest info here for Shimano and for SRAM.

-Shimano road bike groupsets listed from the beginning to the best components is Shimano A050 -> Tourney -> Claris -> Sora -> Tiagra -> 105 -> Ultegra -> Ultegra Di2 -> Dura-Ace -> Dura-Ace Di2.
+- Shimano road bike groupsets listed from the beginning to the best components is Shimano Tourney -> Claris -> Sora -> Tiagra -> 105 -> Ultegra -> Ultegra Di2 -> Dura-Ace -> Dura-Ace Di2.

-Performance components are 105 and Ultegrea
+- Performance components are 105 and Ultegrea

-Pro series is Dura-Ace
+- Pro series is Dura-Ace

-Both Ultegra and Dura Ace are available in electronic shifting versions called Di2.
+Both Ultegra and Dura-Ace are available in electronic shifting versions called Di2.

-For SRAM, this is the list in ascending quality order: Apex for entry level; Rival and Force for Performance and Red is pro level.
+- For SRAM, this is the list in ascending quality order: Apex for entry-level; Rival and Force for Performance and Red is pro level.
 The electronic (wireless) shifting system is called eTap.

 Their electronic groupset is called EPS (Electronic Power Shift)

-Note that Campagnolo’s entry level components are similar to Shimano and SRAM mid-level components.
+Note that Campagnolo’s entry-level components are similar to Shimano and SRAM mid-level components.

 People often reject road bike shops online because they are afraid that they can’t try the bike for fit first.
-We find this is a bit strange because sizing is one of the easiest things to figure out!
+We want to point out this in this road bike buying guide that we find this is a bit strange because sizing is one of the easiest things to figure out!

 However the easiest way to get the right frame size is to use this chart below: